Xylosandrus crassiusculus: Ecology

 Although the larvae of ambrosia beetles develop in cavities in wood, the food of both adults and larvae is exclusively a symbiotic fungus which the female beetle introduces into the tunnels and galleries she excavates.
 In the case of Xylosandrus crassiusculus, the fungus has been identified as Ambrosiella roeperi.
 It has been shown that the beetle is attracted to the smell of this fungus, which may concentrate attacks on specific trees.
 The beetle can infest branches as small as 1.5 cm across and trunks 2.5 to 6 cm in diameter.

 This beetle is polyphagous, infesting many species of host trees.
 It is usually restricted to stressed young trees and nursery stock, but sometimes attacks apparently healthy young trees.
 It additionally infests stacked timber, where it causes economic damage.
 In the United States, trees and shrubs infested include oak, cherry and crape myrtle, as well as pecan, peach, plum, persimmon, elm, sweet gum, magnolia, fig, buckeye and sweet potato.
 In Europe its host is the carob (Ceratonia siliqua), while in Israel, where the carob grows, its only known host is the Palestine oak (Quercus calliprinos).
+In India, the beetles infest plantation crops such as areca, coconut, and rubber, fruit plants like rambutan, cocoa, and jackfruit, and trees like teak.